SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 What’s On Your Home Screen
 ---------------------------------------------------

-ChOWDER has two types of controllers, a Display/Controller control and Display.
-After launching the application, type http://localhost:8080 in the address bar of the web browser to access ChOWDER.
-You will see the home screen above.
+Once the application is launched per above, type http://localhost:8080 in the address bar of the web browser to access ChOWDER.
+When you establish access, you will see the Home Screen mentioned above.
+ChOWDER has two modes (Display, Controller) whereby you decide which one to use from the Home Screen.

 - Controller:  You will be directed to the controller screen.

 - Display : You will be directed to the display screen.

 You have a choice to use the computer you are accessing between “controller” and “display” modes.

 Navigating the Controller Screen
 =================================================================

-Summary
+<a id="Overview_navi"></a>

+Overview
 ---------------------------------------------------

 The controller is set up per below.

 <img src="image/cont_1.png" alt="コントローラ画面概要" width="585" />
-*Screenshot of controller screen*
+*Screenshot of Controller Screen*

 Connection Status
 ---------------------------------------------------